 April showers and cool temperatures brought drought relief to many areas across the United States, but conditions worsened in the Southwest.

-Temperatures measured on land and at sea for more than a century show that Earth's globally averaged surface temperature is experiencing a long-term warming trend.
+Temperatures measured on land and at sea for more than a century show that Earth's globally averaged surface temperature is rising.